alvarotolentino/order_service/README.md

-# Order REST API service
+# Order REST API service and REACT App
+This is an APP which has these components:

-This is a Express Rest API which process both purchase and sales orders.
+- REACT UI App.
+An REACT App which show in two charts both purchase and sales orders.
+- REST API.
+An Express app which exposes all endpoints required to process the request orders

+The APP process two order types:
 ## Purchase Orders
 This contains the following info: